-When she looked at the data harvesters there was one unifying characteristic, they were all C-Corporations, registered in Delaware in the USA.
-Further research into corporations and particularly C-Corps explained the wild west behaviour occurring in the digital space.
-For starters, corporations essentially create their own laws, they are the only entity that can legally protect their ideas and doings, especially trade secrets (which could be considered equivalent to an exchange of an idea in an email thread) as intellectual property, and the Citizen’s United ruling in 2010 basically sealed the deal that corporations are people.
-Apparently, it was now better to be a corporation (legal person) in terms of rights than it is to be a human (natural person).
-So she had this idea that if a corporation can be a person then a person can be a corporation.
-The added benefit would be that, in theory, the legal container that exists with a corporation can be used to own and protect her data as intellectual property, as well as use some of the data created by Morone internally to create a feedback loop for efficiency and as a resource to develop an endless array of products.
-If this sounds like an absurd endeavor, it’s because it was and is.
-The protest project, while created in urgent earnest to the mounting problem we are now contending with, was also highlighting the futility of trying to solve the issue from the capitalist prerequisite of individualism, particularly with notions of private property.
-Each individual’s data does not have much value in itself as isolated units of information.
-While it might be in one’s self interest to make their data their private property, especially with sensitive information, the real value that comes from one’s data is in the aggregation of the many - a system of which we are each just a small part of the whole and where the benefit must result in a common good.
+When she looked at the data harvesters there was one unifying characteristic: they were all C-Corporations, registered in Delaware in the USA.
+Further research into corporations, particularly C-Corps, explained the wild west behaviour occurring in the data economy.
+Besides the lack of regulation, there was the legal and financial standpoint that it was arguably better to ‘be’ a corporation (legal person) in terms of rights than was to be a human (natural person).
+Hence Morone had the idea that if a corporation can be a person then a person can be a corporation.
+The added benefit would be that, in theory, albeit to an absurd degree, a corporation can be used as a legal container to own and protect one’s data as intellectual property, as well as use the data created to create an internal feedback loop for efficiency and as a resource to develop an endless array of products.
+The project, while created in earnest against the issues we are now contending with, was developed to highlight the futility in trying to solve the issue from the capitalist perspective of individualism, particularly within the confinement of private property and personal ownership in what is, in reality, an interpersonal world.

 Join the conversation